starrymedia/upticknetworkdocs/api/json-rpc/namespaces.md

 # Namespaces

-Check the JSON-RPC namespaces supported on Uptick. {synopsis}
+Check the JSON-RPC namespaces supported on Uptick.

 ## Pre-requisite Readings